Alpha725/reverse_proxy_ansible_debian/README.md

 You will then need to update the `hosts.yaml` ansible_user to your `${username}` and then the ip address of the host/hosts address.

+You will also need to add your subdomains, ssl certs and ssl keys to the config too.

 Once you have done all the above run the following command:
 ```bash
 ansible-playbook site.yaml